Chaotic-Legend/Other-Stuff/README.md

 # Other-Stuff
-Here are some programs for other stuff that are not significant or part of my main project.
+Here are some programs for things that are not significant or part of my main project.